Please Rate This Article:

 Most online shoppers know that there has to be a cost for receiving their ordered goods, but this has a negative effect on them and some even feel like they are being conned.
 This is not logical but it does result in shopping cart abandonment.

 Most online stores that offer free shipping insist that a shopper has to spend a specific amount to be eligible for it.
-Let’s assume that the order value require for free shipping is $100.
+Let’s assume that the order value requires for free shipping that is $100.
 What would you do if your order value was $98?
 Would you stop shopping and pay the shipping cost or would you look for another item to achieve the minimum order value?

-You are going to add another item aren’t you?
+You are going to add another item, aren’t you?
 And the online stores know that you are going to do this.
 You will be motivated to increase the size of your order to get something for free.
 It has worked for many years in all kinds of conventional trading and it works online as well.

 Online stores will not lose that much by offering free shipping on larger orders.
 Shipping a larger order is more cost effective than shipping several smaller orders.
 The larger online stores are prepared to continue with a free shipping policy because they know that most online shoppers have an issue with it.

-These days’ online shoppers look specifically for stores that have a free shipping deal.
+These days’ online shoppers looking specifically for stores that have a free shipping deal.
 They don’t think too much about whether the retailer has inflated the prices of the items they are purchasing to cover the shipping costs.
 All they care about is the shipping being free of charge.

 What the Surveys had to say

 According to the National Retail Federation (NRF) 85% of people that shop online stated that free shipping is a very important factor in their purchasing decisions.
-In fact it is second only to discount offers and sales promotions.
+In fact, it is second only to discount offers and sales promotions.